 Hierarchal complementarians (evangelical masculists) claim that men have authority over women, and women should submit and do not share in the authority.
 They claim that men are made to picture Christ (who had authority), and women to picture the church (which did not, they say).
 They go as far as telling that Christ is eternally subordinate to the father – a doctrine that have been opposed by church fathers through the ages.

 I believe they take the metaphor way too far, to things the Bible never teach.
-But still, if you go from the assumption that we should follow, as far as authority goes, the ways of how God treated Christ and how Christ treated humans, we get this:
+But still, if you go from the assumption that we should follow, as far as authority goes, the ways of how Christ treated humans, we get this:

 Mat 10:1 He called his twelve disciples to him and gave them authority to drive out evil spirits and to heal every disease and sickness.

 Luk 10:19-20 I have given you [the 72] authority to trample on snakes and scorpions and to overcome all the power of the enemy; nothing will harm you.
 However, do not rejoice that the spirits submit to you, but rejoice that your names are written in heaven.”

 2 Cor 10:8 For even if I boast somewhat freely about the authority the Lord gave us for building you up rather than pulling you down, I will not be ashamed of it.

 Rev 2:26 To him who overcomes and does my will to the end, I will give authority over the nations—